SUBMISSIONS FOR THE 2022 AUSTRALIAN SHADOWS AWARDS ARE NOW CLOSED.

 - All submissions should be made to the Shadows Awards Coordinator at firstname.lastname@example.org.

-- Only three submissions allowed per author across all categories.
+- Maximum of three submissions allowed per author per category.

-- Where electronic versions of works are not available, works should be posted to the judging panel within 14 days of submission.
+- If electronic versions of works are not available, works should be posted to the judging panel within 14 days of submission, AFTER confirming with the Awards Coordinator at the above email address.

-- A panel of not less than three (3) judges (referred to as the judging panel) will read all entered material to determine a shortlist of five (5) works in each category as finalists.
+- A panel of not less than three (3) judges (referred to as the judging panel) will read all entered material to determine a shortlist of between three (3) and six (6) works in each category as finalists.

-- Judges are encouraged to serve a two-year consecutive tenure.
-After two years, it is recommended that the judge step aside to allow new judges to serve.
+- Judges are empanelled each year prior to the awards opening.
+Judges can serve consecutive terms, but new judges will always be given priority.
 This ensures no one individual’s opinion will dominate finalist selections.

-- If an award category receives less than ten (10) entries, the judging panel has the discretion to reduce the number of shortlisted finalists to three (3) or to announce a ‘No Award’ for that category.
+- If an award category receives less than ten (10) entries, the judging panel has the discretion to announce a ‘No Award’ for that category, or to select a winner but no shortlist.

 - If the judging panel concludes that entered works in any category are of insufficient quality to be considered award-worthy, they may announce a ‘No Award’ for that category, regardless of how many works were entered in that category.